arsham/expipe/README.md

 - [ ] Share kibana setups
 - [ ] Read from yaml/toml/json configuration files
 - [ ] Read from etcd/consul for configurations

+## LICENSE

+Use of this source code is governed by the Apache 2.0 license.
+License that can be found in the LICENSE file.

+Thanks!